Lane splitting

 Lane splitting is riding a bicycle or motorcycle between lanes or rows of stopped or slow traffic moving in the same direction.
-It is sometimes called whitelining, or stripe-riding.
+It is sometimes called whitelining, filtering, or stripe-riding.
 This allows riders to save time, bypassing traffic congestion, and may also be safer than stopping behind stationary vehicles.

-Filtering or filtering forward is to be contrasted with lane splitting.
-Lane filtering refers to motorcycles moving through traffic that is stopped, such as at a red traffic light.
+The terms "lane filtering" and "lane splitting" are sometimes contrasted.
+In these contexts, lane filtering refers to motorcycles moving through traffic that is stopped, such as at a red traffic light, while lane splitting refers to motorcycles overtaking vehicles in the same lane in moving traffic.
+However, the terms are often used interchangeably.